MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/connectors-gallery.md

                     <div class="cardText">
                         <h3>Yammer</h3>
                         <p>by <a href="https://www.accenture.com">Accenture</a></p>
                         <p>The Yammer connector will crawl content from Yammer messages and metadata including sender, group and thread details.
-It runs from any machine with access to the given to the AEM server and optionally supports content fetching and connection throttling.</p>
+It runs from any machine with access to the given to the AEM server and optionally supports content fetc.hing and connection throttling.</p>
                         <p style="margin-top:20px;margin-bottom:20px;font-weight:500">
                             <a href="https://contentanalytics.digital.accenture.com/display/aspire40/Yammer+Connector"><font color="0065BA">More details</font></a>
                         </p>